Historical Linguistics (Masters)

 All languages are constantly in a process of change and over time related languages can diverge and become different from one another.
 Linguists have developed techniques for studying language change and for comparing languages in order to group them into families and reconstruct their parent forms.

-The aim of this course is to familiarise students with the techniques of language comparison and reconstruction, based on materials from the study of Indo-European languages, but also illustrating the methods with data from a range of other language families.
-At the conclusion of the course, students will be familiar with reconstruction and comparison methods for any set of language data.
+The aim of this module is to familiarise students with the techniques of language comparison and reconstruction, based on materials from the study of Indo-European languages, but also illustrating the methods with data from a range of other language families.
+At the conclusion of the module, students will be familiar with reconstruction and comparison methods for any set of language data.